misterpokeylope/jekyll-blog/_posts/2013-12-6-why-jekyll.markdown

 Since I'm far more interested in showing what I like about Jekyll than I am in comparing and contrasting Jekyll and Rails, I will keep the comparisons to a minimum.

-Jekyll is as it's website describes, "a simple, blog-aware, static site generator", nothing more, nothing less.
+Jekyll is as its website describes, "a simple, blog-aware, static site generator", nothing more, nothing less.
 Since it's just a ruby script, issuing a simple `gem install jekyll` in a terminal is all it takes to have everything installed, much like Rails.
 Again similar to Rails, one can then generate the scaffolding for a new blog by issuing `jekyll new blog`.

-This is where the two diverge however, with Jekyll taking a simpler path, as far as blogs are concerened.
+This is where the two diverge however, with Jekyll taking a simpler path, as far as blogs are concerned.
 Navigating into a newly generated blog directory gives a simple directory structure.

 `blog/`